Skip to content

 Error::Speca command-spec override or built-in spec failed to parse

-For parse, config, and spec errors, the library retains file-path and location context so callers can surface useful diagnostics to users.
+For parse, config, and spec errors, the library retains crate-owned path and location context so callers can surface useful diagnostics without depending on parser-library or YAML-library internals.

-• the public API is useful today, but still smaller than the CLI feature surface
+• the public API is smaller than the CLI feature surface

 • workflow features like Git-aware selection and ignore-file handling live in the CLI layer, not the formatting API itself